Test Administration Features

 PFAs

-The PFA is a nonsecure document that contains information and instructions for preparing to administer the ELPAC in all formats—in person, remotely, or using braille—that were previously provided in the DFAs.
-The coordinators and TEs should review the PFA in advance of testing to become familiar with testing guidelines for the ELPAC, including information for before, during, and after testing.
+The PFAs are nonsecure documents that contains information and instructions for preparing to administer ELPAC in all formats—in person, remotely, or using braille.
+The coordinators and TEs should review the PFA in advance of testing to become familiar with testing guidelines for ELPAC, including information for before, during, and after testing.
 Guidance is also provided on pause and expiration rules, pausing and ending the assessment, seating arrangements, and more.
 There is one PFA for K–2 and one for grades three through twelve.
-The PFAs are posted on the Administer a Test Session web page on the CAASPP & ELPAC Website and on the Moodle Training Site.
+The PFAs for the Initial ELPAC and Summative ELPAC are posted on the Administer a Test Session web page on the CAASPP & ELPAC Website and on the Moodle Training Site.

 DFAs